Quantum criticality in many-body parafermion chains: The Method: Modular invariant partition functions

 The different possible modular invariant partition functions fall into different classes.
 First, clearly the identity matrix $M_{\phi_1,\phi_2}=\delta_{\phi_1,\phi_2}$ commutes with both $S$ and $T$.
 This is known as the {\it diagonal modular invariant}, which is the most common partition function associated with a given CFT.
-In literature, a 1+1D critical systems being described by a CFT usually refers to this invariant.
+In the literature, a 1+1D critical systems being described by a CFT usually refers to this invariant.
 The second case corresponds to the matrix $M$ being block-diagonal.
 Using the original characters $\chi_{\phi_i}$, one constructs new ones, $\chi'_{j} = \chi_{\phi_{j_1}} + \chi_{\phi_{j_2}} + \cdots$, which are combined `in a diagonal way' to form a new partition function $Z' = \sum_{j} \chi'_{j}\bar{\chi}'_{j}$.
 Typically, not all the original characters appear in the block diagonal partition function, and it can happen that certain characters appear several times.
 For the purpose of this paper, we call these block-diagonal invariants {\it condensation modular invariants} due to their connection to anyon condensation explained in Section \ref{sec:mi_ac}.
-One can view the new chiral characters $\chi'_j$ as corresponding to a primary field of a CFT with the same central charge as the original one, but with a different field content with less primary fields.
+One can view the new chiral characters $\chi'_j$ as corresponding to a primary field of a CFT with the same central charge as the original one, but with a different field content with generically less primary fields.
 Thus criticality described by a condensation invariant of some CFT is always equivalent to the diagonal invariant of some other CFT.
+We note that there is direct relation between condensation invariants and CFTs with an extended chiral algebra.
+If the new vacuum character $\chi'_0 = \chi_0 + \sum_j \chi_j$, the primaries related to the $\chi_j$ (which in the current paper, are chiral products of Virasoro characters) have integer scaling dimensions, that is, they are currents.
+Indeed, in the CFT corresponding to the condensation invariant, the chiral algebra has been extended with these currents.
+For more information about CFTs with extended algebras, we refer to \cite{wsym}.